Tarsometatarsal (Lisfranc) joint complex injuries

 Injuries to the tarsometatarsal (TMT) joint complex, commonly referred to as the "Lisfranc joint," are not common, but they are frequently missed and often lead to osteoarthritis and long-term disability.
 The risk of such adverse outcomes increases substantially when TMT joint complex injuries are diagnosed late and managed improperly.
 The Lisfranc joint is named for Jacques L Lisfranc, a French gynecologist and Napoleonic surgeon.
 Lisfranc described an amputation through the TMT joint line in a soldier who had suffered a midfoot injury during a fall from his horse .

 The presentation, diagnosis, and management of TMT joint complex injuries is reviewed here.
 Other common foot injuries and fractures are discussed separately.
-(See "Evaluation and diagnosis of common causes of foot pain in adults" and "Metatarsal shaft fractures" and "Proximal fifth metatarsal fractures" and "Navicular stress fractures of the foot" and "Cuboid and cuneiform fractures".)
+(See "Evaluation and diagnosis of common causes of foot pain in adults" and "Metatarsal shaft fractures" and "Proximal fifth metatarsal fractures" and "Stress fractures of the tarsal (foot) navicular" and "Cuboid and cuneiform fractures".)

 Acute injuries to the tarsometatarsal (TMT) joint complex comprise approximately 0.1 to 0.4 percent of all fractures and dislocations .
 Unfortunately, nearly 20 percent of these injuries are missed or misdiagnosed on initial assessment .
 TMT joint complex injuries can occur from direct or indirect trauma that may occur in the setting of a motor vehicle collision, fall from a height, or field sports, such as American football.